Show Me The Physics

 A) 2T

-7. If the mass in each system is doubled, which of the following is true about the new period?
+7. Two oscillating systems: spring-mass and simple pendulum undergo SHM with an identical period T. If the mass in each system is doubled, which of the following is true about the new period?

 B) 1 s